 FLSA Status Non-Exempt

-Equal Employment Opportunity Alaska Airlines and Horizon Air are proud to be an Equal Employment Opportunity and Affirmative Action employer that is committed to diversity, equity, and inclusion.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex (including pregnancy, sexual orientation, gender identity, and gender expression), national origin, age, protected veteran or disabled status, genetic information (including family medical history) or other legally protected characteristics.
-Qualified applicants with criminal histories will also be considered for employment, consistent with applicable federal, state, and local law.
-People of color, women, LGBTQIA+, immigrants, veterans and persons with disabilities are encouraged to apply.
-We are an E-Verify ® employer, where required by law.
+Equal Employment Opportunity We are proud to be an Equal Employment Opportunity (EEO) and Affirmative Action (AA) employer that is committed to diversity, equity, and inclusion.
+We take affirmative action to ensure equal opportunity for all qualified applicants and employees and do not discriminate based upon race, color, religion, sex (including pregnancy, childbirth, reproductive health decisions, or related medical conditions), sexual orientation, gender identity, gender expression, national origin, age, protected veteran or disability status, genetic information (including family medical history), political views or activity, or other legally protected characteristics.
+We also consider qualified applicants with criminal histories, consistent with applicable federal, state, and local law.
+We may use your information to maintain the safety and security of Alaska Airlines and Horizon Air, its employees, and others as required or permitted by law.
+People of color, women, LGBTQIA+, immigrants, veterans, and persons with disabilities are encouraged to apply.

 I: Y - FO/FA